 While the pectin reef has a slide, an interactive tortoise water feature, and a sand pit, a more traditional platformed playground structure sits just behind the reef.
 This section still manages to stick to the theme, however, as its side panels have images of various Pleistocene animals, along with a couple Miocene creatures as well, including a Desmostylus!!!
 Too bad this place isn’t more well known.
-I’m sure Kirk Johnson and especially Ray Troll (what with his love of desmostylans) would’ve loved to take a brief rest stop here while driving down the 5 Freeway (that’s Interstate 5 to you non-Californians) for Cruisin’ the Fossil Coastline!
+I’m sure Kirk Johnson and especially Ray Troll (what with his love of desmostylians) would’ve loved to take a brief rest stop here while driving down the 5 Freeway (that’s Interstate 5 to you non-Californians) for Cruisin’ the Fossil Coastline!

 Fossil Reef Park is a true hidden gem for a committed paleo nerd such as myself.
 I would have gone nuts over this place as a kid.
 While the fossil theme didn’t register to my own kids quite like it would have for myself, the general layout of the place is strong enough from a playground design perspective that it still probably ranks among their favorite parks they’ve visited.
 I would highly recommend this to any young families in the SoCal area, or even just fellow adult fossil enthusiasts like myself, simply to appreciate from a design and public outreach perspective.
-If you don’t happen to live near Laguna Hills yourself, it’s not too out of the way to make use of it as a supplement to a field trip to any of the local museums.
+If you don’t happen to live near Laguna Hills yourself, it’s not too far out of the way to make use of it as a supplement to a field trip to any of the local museums.
 For more fossil themed attractions in Southern California, check out my review of the La Brea Tar Pits and Museum, the Raymond M. Alf Museum, the Western Science Center, and those road trip icons, the Cabazon Dinosaurs.